-As the world marks the 50th anniversary of President John F. Kennedy’s assassination Nov.
-22, it’s a good time to discover a fascinating relic of that era in South Florida – the Kennedy Bunker, the underground fallout shelter built in December 1961 as a safe haven for President John F. Kennedy, whose family’s Palm Beach compound is minutes away across the water.
+Hidden on an island best known for boats and bikinis is a fascinating relic of another era in South Florida — the Kennedy Bunker, the underground fallout shelter built in December 1961 as a safe haven for President John F. Kennedy, whose family’s Palm Beach compound is minutes away across the water.

 The bunker was constructed quickly and secretly during the run up to the Cuban Missile Crisis.
 Hidden in the woods and underground, it fell into disrepair until restored by the museum in 1999.

-The bunker is located on Peanut Island, a Palm Beach County park accessible only by boat.
-The bunker is operated by the Palm Beach Maritime Museum, which also runs the adjacent Historic Former Coast Guard Station museum.
+The bunker is located on Peanut Island, a Palm Beach County park accessible only by boat, that is usually surrounded by partiers on boats.

 While a few folks around Palm Beach County know about the Kennedy Bunker and Peanut Island, it still ranks as one of Florida’s hidden treasures.
 It’s likely to stay that way, however: Since it is located on an island, visiting it will always require taking a water taxi, private boat or a kayak — which is part of why we love it in the first place.